AnalystSeyi/Amazing-Superstore-Analysis/README.md

 It’s itersting to find out that despite the good metrics and increase in profit over the year, the year to year profitability growth of the company has been on a constant downward trend.
 Which is **21.57%** in **2012** down to **16.58%** in **2013** and **10.53%** in **2014** and this is over **50%** decline in profit growth over the last 3 years.
 It’s an eye opener, the dataset further probe to find out what is responsible for the downward trend in profit growth.
-The impact of discount on the overall profitability was analysed
+The impact of discount on the overall profitability was analyzed

 <br>